-The ISO.CEILING function is a Math and Trigonometry function.
+The ISO.CEILING function is an Excel Math and Trigonometry function.
 It is one of the fifteen rounding functions of MS Excel.
 The function returns a number rounded up to the nearest integer or to the nearest multiple of significance.
-It works regardless if the number given is positive or negative.
+It works regardless of whether the number given is positive or negative.

 ISO.CEILING was introduced in MS Excel 2010 and hence is unavailable in earlier versions.

 - Number (required argument) – This is the value that to be rounded.